soulfood77/JavaScript-HW-2017/5_NodeJS/Notes_NodeJS.md

         - Cookie = session/local? auth, used for standard web apps
         - Token - used for ajax working with json, xml

         **Cookie** authentication - when we develop/use a web application, a session is created.
 The sessions save information about the user(s) using the application at the moment.
 A different session is created for every user.
-The cookie is a text (key-value pairs - name, expiry date, domaiin) sent by server with response to (an initial?) request.
-The client (browser), if cabable (curl can't), attaches the cookie to all future requests from the same client to the same server.
+The cookie is a text (key-value pairs - name, expiry date, domain) sent by server with response to (an initial?) request.
+The client (browser), if capable (curl can't), attaches the cookie to all future requests from the same client to the same server.
 Cookies are attached to an URL for the specific client (if a user logs in from Chrome, the cookie is saved for Chrome?).
 The reason to send the cookie with all requests is for the server to be able to decide whether to authorise the user (if the cookie is valid, server authorises the user, if not, it's a wrong cookie?).
 The reason is for the user to not always send their credentials.
 The cookie text contains an unique key used to identify the user on the server.
 For log-out - just delete the cookie from the client.
 The servers also support log-out - marks the key as invalid.
 Better log out at server level.
 Cookies are unique.
 When the server performs sign-out, it sends a cookie with the same name but with empty value thus rewriting (invalidating) the old cookie.
 Sign-out is implemented with a sing-out route handler on the server which deletes it from the database.

         **Credentials** = username & password

         (Cross-forgery keys - prevent if a cookie is copied and pasted to another computer, to be able to authenticate to the server)

         **OAuth & OAuth2** authentication (won't use this for now) - used for ajax.
-2 levels of authenticaiton.
+2 levels of authentication.
 First  send request with credentials to get an unique route at which to auth, then authenticate to that route to get an auth token.
 More secure.
 AJAX requests are easier to hack.

         **Token** authentication - client sends credentials to the server and receives a token from the server.
 It acts the same as a cookie- is unique key which we have to attach manually to each request authorisation header.
         `Authorization: <type> <credentials>` (eg. Authorization: Basic YWxhZGRpbjpvcGVuc2VzYW1l)

-        [**Passport**](http://passportjs.org/) library for Node.js - not great, but thre's nothing better.
+        [**Passport**](http://passportjs.org/) library for Node.js - not great, but there's nothing better.
 Must set up a middleware.
 Provides a framework for auth and for different strategies (facebook, token, local etc.) we can set up different way for authentication. -> Copy configuration from site /docs/configure.
 Both passport and the type of strategy need to be installed with yarn/npm.
 Passport tries to imitate the way Express works middlewares -> creates its own middlewares.

-        Install: `$yarn add passport passport-local` - passport + strategy
+        Install: `>yarn add passport passport-local` - passport + strategy

         Set up (copy from [website](http://passportjs.org/docs/configure)):

         - Configure - copy configuration settings to 'config/auth.config.js', add data object
         - ### Middlewares for session authentication

-            It is important if we want to have authentication on all routes, because Passport is actually a router, it should be placed at top (before other routers) - `$yarn add cookie-parser express-session`
+            It is important if we want to have authentication on all routes, because Passport is actually a router, it should be placed at top (before other routers) - `>yarn add cookie-parser express-session`
         - Session serialisation/deserialisation - how to generate unique key(id) from passed user and vice-versa.
 Currently we use id but it would be better to have something generating unique key/session, saves it in the database and changes is on every log-in.
         - Sign-in form
         - Route '/auth/sign-in'